Asquith, New South Wales

-Asquith is an outer suburb of Northern Sydney in the state of New South Wales, Australia.
+Asquith is a suburb in Sydney's Northern Suburbs in the state of New South Wales, Australia.
 Asquith is located 26 km north-west of the Sydney central business district, in the local government area of Hornsby Shire.
 The suburb contains a section of Ku-ring-gai Chase National Park on its eastern side.

+Geography

+Asquith is located 26 kilometres north of the Sydney CBD.
+A large section of the suburb lies in bushland setting, with a significant portion of the being part of Ku-ring-gai Chase National Park.

 History

 Asquith was named in 1915 after the then prime minister of the United Kingdom, H. H. Asquith.

 Asquith railway station opened on 1 November 1915, in conjunction with land released by R. Halloran & Company.
 Asquith post office opened on 27 September 1920 and Asquith school opened during March 1930.

+Hornsby Mainteneance Depot opened in Asquith in 1928.

-Wrigley's Chewing Gum factory opened its first Australian office in 1961 in Asquith, and continues to operate from the same site.
+Wrigley's Chewing Gum opened its first Australian office in 1961 in Asquith, and continues to operate from the same site.

+In December 2019, during Black Summer, a series of bushfires reached Asquith, causing significant suburban property damage, leading to widespread smoke and air quality issues in the Sydney area.

 Demographics

-According to the 2016 census of population, there were 3,376 residents in Asquith.
-63.5% of people were born in Australia.
-The next most common countries of birth were China 4.7%, England 4.2% and India 3.6%.
-69.5% of people spoke only English at home.
-Other languages spoken at home included Mandarin at 6.2%.
-The most common responses for religious affiliation were No Religion 29.7%, Catholic 21.4% and Anglican 17.0%.
+According to the 2021 census of population, there were 6,160 residents in Asquith.
+50.1% of people were born in Australia.
+The next most common countries of birth were India 7.8%, China 7.5% and Philippines 3.4%.
+52.8% of the residents spoke only English at home.
+Other languages spoken at home included Mandarin at 9.3%.
+The most common responses for religious affiliation were No Religion 36.5%, Catholic 18.0% and Hinduism 11.1%.

 Education

 Asquith is home to Asquith Public School which opened in 1930 and is located in Dudley Street and St Patrick's Primary school opened in 1958 and is located in Royston Parade.

-Asquith also has two single-sex state high schools: Asquith Boys High School (established 1960) is located on the Pacific Highway and Asquith Girls High School (established 1959) is located in Stokes Avenue.
+Asquith also has two single-sex state high schools: Asquith Boys High School (established 1960) is located on the Pacific Highway and Asquith Girls High School (established 1959) is located on Stokes Avenue.

 Transport

-Asquith railway station is on the North Shore & Western Line of the Sydney Trains network.

-Hornsby Maintenance Depot, a large train depot, is within the suburb.
+Asquith railway station is on the T9 Northern and T1 North Shore and Central Coast & Newcastle Lines.
+Hornsby Maintenance Depot is located within the suburb.
+CDC NSW bus route 592, 595, 597 and 598 to and from Hornsby railway station serves Asquith.

+The Pacific Highway passes through Asquith.